CBL-514 Injection

 The U.S. market for Dercum's disease in 2019 was approximately US$3.74 billion (approximately one-third of the world), and the global market is estimated to be approximately US$10.9 billion.
 It is estimated that the global market will reach US$17.7 billion in 2026 with a CAGR value of 7.1%.

-Note: The US market value is estimated by the USA prevalence(124,500) * lipoma treatment avg cost (US$2,000) * 15 lipomas in a patient.
+Note: The US market value is estimated by the USA prevalence(124,500) * lipoma treatment avg cost (US$2,000)

 Introduction to Dercum’s Disease